BCL (Hons) (NFQ Level 8)

 - Criminal Law

-At the same time, you’ll also take modules to develop your understanding of gender theory and social justice; political economy; racism; and gender, power and politics.
+At the same time, you’ll also take modules to develop your understanding of human rights and social justice; political economy; racism; and gender, power and politics.

 Third & Fourth Year

 With a wide choice of law and social justice modules, you can tailor your studies by choosing modules that reﬂect your areas of interest.
 Modules include:

 - Criminological Theory

 - Environmental Law

 - Discrimination: Law and Society

 - Social Justice Moments

 - Investigating Inequality